BSF detects Pakistan's 'secret' underground tunnel in J&K's Kathua to infiltrate terrorists

-The Border Security Force (BSF) on Saturday detected a second underground tunnel constructed by Pakistan in Jammu and Kashmir's Kathua district to facilitate the infiltration of terrorists, a spokesperson of the border guarding force said.
+The Border Security Force (BSF) Saturday detected a 150-metre long underground tunnel originating from the Pakistani side on the international border (IB) to the Pansar area of Jammu.

+A BSF spokesperson said approximately the 150-metre long and 30 feet deep tunnel was detected between border outposts 14 and 15 in Pansar area of Kathua district in Jammu.
+On the other side of the fence are Pakistani border outposts of Abhiyal Dogra and Kingre-de-Kothe in Shakargarh district.

+“The detection of the tunnel is huge as it appears to be at least six to seven years old and would have been used for infiltration for a long time,” a BSF official told DH.

 DH Toon | Farmers' tractor rally to go ahead on R-Day